Aaditya188/VougeOn-Virtual-TryON/README.md

 The whole revolution that this pandemic brought upon our lives has only sped up the process of every business going online.
 In such times, where e-commerce and e-shopping sites were already booming, having no choice but take to online shops has somewhere changed the user experience dynamics.
 Decision making is tougher in certain areas,  a major one being fashion.<br>
 Choosing apparels and accessories by looking at them on models only pose a limited imagination, and thus the whole tedious process ordering and returning becomes a task in itself for both customers and brands.
 Hence, we thought of bringing the experience of offline shopping to the customers at home by using virtual reality and AI.

-Our Approach : Amidst the raging world COVID 19 pandemic, the world is adapting so many new ways.
-Everything has pakced its parcel and moved online.
-So has shopping.
-So why not do it right?

 ## Requirements
 Python 3.8 or above with all [requirements](requirements.txt) dependencies installed.
 To install run:
 ```python